Algorithms for Massive Data -- Lecture Notes: Hashing

 We start with a pairwise-independent discrete hash function $h' : [1,n] \rightarrow [0,M]$ (just $O(\log M)$ bits of space, see the previous subsection) that maps integers from $[1,n]$ to integers from $[0,M]$ and define $h(x) = h'(x)/M \in [0,1]$.
 Since $h'$ is pairwise-independent, also $h$ is pairwise-independent (over our approximation of $[0,1]$).

-In addition to being pairwise-independent, $h'$ should be collision-free on the subset of $[1,n]$, of size $d \leq n$, on which the algorithm will work.
+In addition to being pairwise-independent, $h'$ should be perfect on the subset of $[1,n]$, of size $d \leq n$, on which the algorithm will work.
 This is required because, on a truly uniform $h : [1,n] \rightarrow [0,1]$, we have $P(h(x) = h(y)) = 0$ whenever $x\neq y$.
 We will be happy with a guarantee that holds with high probability.
-Recalling that pairwise-independence implies universality, by the discussion of the previous section it is sufficient to choose $M \geq n^{c+2}$ to obtain a collision-free hash function.
+Recalling that pairwise-independence implies universality, by the discussion of the previous section it is sufficient to choose $M \geq n^{c+2}$ to obtain a perfect hash function.

 \paragraph{Simplifications} For simplicity, in the rest of the notes we will simply say ``$h$ is $k$-wise independent/uniform hash function'' instead of ``$h$ is a function uniformly chosen from a $k$-wise independent/uniform family $\mathcal H$''.